Snger/reading-notes/tools/VisualStudio.md

 ## HTML is being rendered as literal string using RazorEngine.
 How can I prevent this?
 > `@Html.Raw("<h3>test</h3>")`
 > Represents an HTML-encoded string that should not be encoded again.

+## Why am I getting “Unable to find manifest signing certificate in the certificate store” in my Excel Addin?
+> A quick solution to get me going was to uncheck the "Sign the ClickOnce manifests"(为ClickOnce清单签名) in: Project -> (project name)Properties -> Signing Tab
+> When the project was originally created, the click-once signing certificate was added on the signing tab of the project's properties.
+This signs the click-once manifest when you build it.
+Between then and now, that certificate is no longer available.
+Either this wasn't the machine you originally built it on or it got cleaned up somehow.
+You need to re-add that certificate to your machine or chose another certificate.
+> Project Properties page > Signing in vertical tabs > Click on Create test certificate.
+And don't forget to commit a new created file You.Project_TemporaryKey.pfx because .pfx files are often ignored.